-Leclerc takes Singapore pole as Verstappen aborts lap
+Leclerc on Singapore pole after Verstappen fuel issue

 He swore over the radio, saying: "I don't get it.
 What are you saying?"

-It was later confirmed Verstappen began run out of fuel.
+It was later confirmed Verstappen was short of fuel.

 Leclerc beat Verstappen's team-mate Sergio Perez by 0.022 seconds, with Mercedes' Lewis Hamilton third.